HeatherFlux/Arduino-sensor-data-logger/README.md

 - 3. Open up the data logging code from github
 - 4. Put together your Arduino, ethernet shield, and sensor
     - Attach ethernet shield to arduino
-    -Attach Sensor to bread board
+    - Attach Sensor to bread board
-    -Run wires from: 3.3V to VIN, GND to GND, A4 to SDA, A5 to SCL -Plug into computer
+    - Run wires from: 3.3V to VIN, GND to GND, A4 to SDA, A5 to SCL
+    - Plug into computer
 - 5. Verify
 - 6. Run